 In 2011, according to Fortune 500, Walmart employed 2,100,000 individuals .
 Thereby, if we were to make Walmart a sovereign entity, it would have a population of over 2 million people and a GDP ranked 23rd in the world.
 The income inequality in this ‘state?’ — in comparison to its CEO, Mike Duke, to his workers, it’s 1,167 times greater .

 So granted that corporations maintain political power, market power, cultural holds, and employ a sizable amount of individuals to constitute, essentially, a ‘nation’ — would be be appropriate to call these institution under the category of states?
 States generally function under the guise of expansion, it caters to its interests, and it wishes to expand its influence over its contemporaries.
 Modern corporate institutions, generally speaking, do the same thing although in the marketplace.
 They expand their market share, they compete with other firms, and they engage in associations with other institution.

 Thereby, why do we reject government tyranny, but we condone corporate tyranny?
 Arguably, both are shades of the same tint and both contain hierarchical and bureaucratic structures of organization.
-The cognitive dissonance of supporting one, while turning a blind eye to the other, is a form of confirmation bias at its very worse — and it only serves facilitate the bullying institutions that control the very nature of our relations.
+The cognitive dissonance of supporting one, while turning a blind eye to the other, is a form of confirmation bias at its very worse — and it only serves to facilitate the bullying institutions that control the all of our relations.